Islamic Circle of North America: Why Islam?

 Why Islam?, headquartered in Somerset, New Jersey, is a community outreach project of the ICNA, with the objective of providing information about Islam, and debunking what it describes as popular misconceptions.
 Why Islam? was established in 2000.
 The project seeks to provide information about Islam, by dispelling popular stereotypes and common misconceptions about Islam and Muslims through various services and outreach activities.
 In an effort to promote peaceful co-existence and remove hatred in society through encouraging understanding, Why Islam? offers opportunities for dialogue and answers to people’s queries about Islam.

 Controversy

-In 2009 and 2010, the Anti-Defamation League (ADL) accused the ICNA of inviting extremist and anti-Semitic speakers to its conferences that serve as platforms for extremist views.
+In 2009 and 2010, the Anti-Defamation League (ADL) accused ICNA of inviting extremist and anti-Semitic speakers to its conferences that serve as platforms for extremist views.
 ICNA responded to ADL's allegations by saying that its conferences have always been held under the objective of rejecting extremism.
 ICNA's statement also supported the defense of human rights for Jewish and Israeli people, but demanded the defense of human rights for Palestinians as well.